-The controller base URL is provided by kie-wb war deployment, which would be the same as org.kie.server.controller property. (for example: http://localhost:8080/kie-wb/rest/controller) All requests require basic HTTP Authentication for the role kie-server as indicated earlier.
+- The controller base URL is provided by kie-wb war deployment, which would be the same as org.kie.server.controller property. (for example: http://localhost:8080/kie-wb/rest/con-troller) - All requests require basic HTTP Authentication for the role kie-server as indicated earlier.

 22.8.1.
-[GET] /admin/servers
+[GET] /management/servers

-Returns a list of Kie Server instances
+Returns a list of Kie Server templates